benjamin-asr/benjamin-asr.github.io/docs/About.md

 # About

-I'm a developer based in Netherlands and currently looking for the right investor.
+I'm a developer based in Netherlands and currently looking for investor.
 If you have a question or interested in supporting this project please reach out to ben<at\>binaee{dot}<c0m\>.

 # Acknowledgment